More about: Reina Sofia Museum in Madrid Tickets and Tours

 Girl at the Window by Salvador Dalí

 Dalí also had other more conceptual stages before plunging fully into Surrealism, and this supposed portrait of his sister is an example of this.
-He painted the picture during his formative years when he was still developing his technique, and to this day it remains one of the most admired of his oeuvre.
+He painted the picture during his formative years when he was still developing his technique, and to this day it is still one of the most admired of his oeuvre.

 Francis Picabia's Totalisator